bholtbholt/netflix/README.md

 - Autocomplete suggestions for the repo search
 - Fix "An update to App inside a test was not wrapped in act(...)" warning caused from useEffect calling fetchRepos
 - handle error case when repo is invalid
+- Switch API from Rest to GraphQL to get better information, like PR Count, latest commit (without doing multiple request)